Stroke: Surgery

 Carotid endarterectomy or carotid angioplasty can be used to remove atherosclerotic narrowing of the carotid artery.
 There is evidence supporting this procedure in selected cases.
-Endarterectomy for a significant stenosis has been shown to be useful in preventing further stroke in those who have already had the condition.
+Endarterectomy for a significant stenosis has been shown to be useful in preventing further a stroke in those who have already had the condition.
 Carotid artery stenting has not been shown to be equally useful.
 People are selected for surgery based on age, gender, degree of stenosis, time since symptoms and the person's preferences.
 Surgery is most efficient when not delayed too long—the risk of recurrent stroke in a person who has a 50% or greater stenosis is up to 20% after 5 years, but endarterectomy reduces this risk to around 5%.
 The number of procedures needed to cure one person was 5 for early surgery (within two weeks after the initial stroke), but 125 if delayed longer than 12 weeks.

 Screening for carotid artery narrowing has not been shown to be a useful test in the general population.
-Studies of surgical intervention for carotid artery stenosis without symptoms have shown only a small decrease in the risk of stroke.
+Studies of surgical intervention for carotid artery stenosis without symptoms have shown only a small decrease in the risk of a stroke.
 To be beneficial, the complication rate of the surgery should be kept below 4%.
-Even then, for 100 surgeries, 5 people will benefit by avoiding stroke, 3 will develop stroke despite surgery, 3 will develop stroke or die due to the surgery itself, and 89 will remain stroke-free but would also have done so without intervention.
+Even then, for 100 surgeries, five people will benefit by avoiding stroke, three will develop a stroke despite surgery, three will develop a stroke or die due to the surgery itself, and 89 will remain stroke-free but would also have done so without intervention.

 Diet

 Nutrition, specifically the Mediterranean-style diet, has the potential to decrease the risk of having a stroke by more than half.
-It does not appear that lowering levels of homocysteine with folic acid affects the risk of stroke.
+It does not appear that lowering levels of homocysteine with folic acid affects the risk of a stroke.